-"The Red Ribbon Campaign is a celebration of drug-free life," says DBHDD personnel at Office of Behavioral Health Prevention.
-Preventing alcohol, tobacco, and other drug abuse is central to the mission of DBHDD's Office of Behavioral Health Prevention.
-The Red Ribbon Campaign Kickoff in October raises awareness about the dangers of drugs and alcohol in a way that engages youth.
+"The Red Ribbon Campaign is a celebration of drug-free life," says Travis Fretwell, Director of DBHDD's Office of Behavioral Health Prevention.

-The theme for this year is Send A Message: Stay Drug Free.
-Travel Drug Free.
-"Reaching people early in life is key, says DBHDD personnel.
+Preventing alcohol and other drug abuse is central to the mission of DBHDD's Office of Behavioral Health Prevention (OBHP).
+The Red Ribbon Campaign Kickoff in October, attended by 1400 people in 2016, raises awareness about the dangers of drugs and alcohol in a way that engages youth.
+The theme for this year is Your FUTURE is Key, So Stay Drug Free.
+Reaching people early in life is key, says Fretwell.
 "The impact that substance abuse has on families and communities is devastating.
 But the good news is that the longer we can keep a young person drug-free, the brighter their future."

-It's important that young people are encouraged to remain drug-free year round," says DBHDD personnel.
+"It's important that young people are encouraged to remain drug-free year round," says Fretwell.
 "We continue to offer that message throughout the year."

-Atlanta-based Kristi Castlin, who rose to international fame in 2016 as an Olympian in Rio, lent her star power to the event.
-'We were proud to have Kristi involved," says DBHDD personnel.
-"She has an impactful message to share with youth.
-Kristi was extremely gracious by interacting directly with the young people in the audience, giving them a very special experience."
+Atlanta-based rapper Silento', who rose to national fame in 2015, lent his star power to the event.
+'We were proud to have Silento' involved," says Fretwell.
+"He has a tremendous fan base among the youth and he was extremely gracious, posing for photos with all the young people.
+He gave them a very special experience."